adamsburge/archaevit-blog/README.md

 ## Features for Site Visitors, Users with Profiles and Admin Users

 ### View Home Page
-All site visitors can access the home page which contains the main thread post thread.
+All site visitors can access the home page, which contains the main post feed.

 ![Normal Home Page](static/images/non-admin_user_home.png)

 ### Filter Posts by Trending Criteria
-All site visitors can also select any of the three trending criteria (interesting, important and underrated) to see archaeological sites that other users have collectively indicated rank the highest in those categories.
+All site visitors can also select any of the three trending criteria ('interesting', 'important' and 'underrated') to view archaeological sites that other users have collectively indicated rank the highest in those categories.

 ![Normal Home Page](static/images/non-admin_user_home.png)